Recognizing the joy and value of reading, 5CK is proud to have a classroom library available to students.

 - Guardians are always encouraged to ask their learner what books they are reading and determine if it is appropriate using their judgment as guardians.
+It is the responsibility of families to communicate what books students are reading and discuss any concerns that arise from the selection.

-- In order to make the library accessible and enjoyable to everyone, the classroom library has a titles on a wide range of topics, reading levels and diverse characters, subjects and plots.
+- In order to make the library accessible and enjoyable to everyone, the classroom library has titles on a wide range of topics, reading levels and diverse characters, subjects and plots.

 - Because content sensitivities vary greatly, the teacher cannot provide specific recommendations about if a title is appropriate for a student or not, but suggests that guardians try searching the Internet for resources that may provide more insight into the content of a specific title.
 Common Sense Media is a good starting point.